yuqiii-wang/KnowledgeNotes/dev_ops/linux_devops/linux_perf_devops.md

 * `ulimit`

+`ulimit` stands for User Limit - limit the use of system-wide resources to a shell and to processes started by it.
-`ulimit` stands for Unix Limit. `ulimit -a` shows all current config of a computer.
+`ulimit -a` shows all current config of a computer.

 ```txt
 -t: cpu time (seconds)              unlimited